Ponds

 Our most well-known amphibian, the common frog is a regular visitor to garden ponds across the country, where they feast on slugs and snails.
 In winter, they hibernate in pond mud or under log piles.

-Reserves with Ponds
+Reserves with Pond habitats

 Conningbrook Lake at sunset